-Kyrie eleison..., or short litany, i.e., for our absent brothers and sisters, for the departed, and for others

-- 1) Let us pray (silence), concluding prayer, - m) Let us bless the Lord and r.
+Kyrie eleison..., or short litany, i.e., for our absent brothers and sisters, for the departed, and for others l) Let us pray (silence), - concluding prayer,m) Let us bless the Lord and r.
 Thanks be to God.

 LAUDS AND VESPERS